Twin Cities Minnesota Economic and Business Conditions Reports

 Twin Cities planning area employment increased by 0.5 percent over the year ending September 2018.
 At 2.2 percent, the planning area’s unemployment rate was considerably lower than one year earlier.
 Initial claims for unemployment insurance were lower than year ago levels, falling by 7.2 percent to 4,906.
 The rate of job vacancies per 100 unemployed workers was 186.3 as the regional (and statewide) labor shortage continued to plague Twin Cities firms.
 The planning area’s labor force contracted by 0.1 percent over the year ending September 2018.
 Average hourly earnings and average weekly work hours rose for private sector workers in the 16-county Minneapolis-St. Paul MSA over the year ending September 2018 and the relative cost of living rose in Minneapolis, but declined in St. Paul.
 The number of annual bankruptcies fell in the Twin Cities.

-Banaian, King, "Twin Cities Area Economic and Business Conditions Report Third Quarter 2018" (2019).
+Banaian, King and MacDonald, Richard, "Twin Cities Area Economic and Business Conditions Report Third Quarter 2018" (2019).
 Twin Cities Minnesota Economic and Business Conditions Report.
 20.